The Cultural Resources Program Area

 In this seminar offered by the National Preservation Institute, review the compliance process for the Native American Graves Protection and Repatriation Act (NAGPRA) for Indian tribes, Native Hawaiian organizations, federal agencies, and museums.
 Explore how consultation can inform inventories, summaries, and cultural affiliation, and the resulting notices, repatriations, and dispositions.

 NCPTT protects America's historic legacy by equipping preservation professionals with progressive technology-based research and training.

-Learn about environmental impact analysis, cultural resource management, and historic preservation responsibilities and relationships.
+Offered by the National Preservation Institute, this 2-day seminar addresses environmental impact analysis, cultural resource management, and historic preservation responsibilities and relationships.
 Assess practical applications for effectively integrating the analyses required by the National Environmental Policy Act, related environmental regulations, and the National Historic Preservation Act.

 Offered as part of the Whole Building Design Guide (WBDG) Continuing Education Courses, this course will provide you with an introduction to the Historic Preservation process with a special focus on how to balance sustainability goals and operations and maintenance practices with preservation solutions.
 If you don't have a WBDG account, you will have to register (for free) before gaining access to the courses.

 "Traditional cultural places" (TCPs) play an important role in community cultural traditions, beliefs, and activities.
 TCPs must be considered in planning under the National Environmental Policy Act, the National Historic Preservation Act, Executive Orders 12898 and 13007, and other authorities.
 Review methods of identifying TCPs, discuss evaluation for National Register eligibility, and explore management issues.